Skip to main content

 Platform-agnostic

 Employee-owned.
 AI for commerce.
 Pragmatic replatforms.
-The platform is part of the answer, not the identity.
+The platform is part of the answer, never the identity.

 The same problem, four decades.
-Every era reinforced the discipline beneath the platforms.
+Each era reinforced the discipline underneath the platforms.

 02 · How we think